 Preparation of infusion (decoction)

-The cream preparation technology is simple:
+The technology for preparing the cream is simple:

 Flower based ointment